Shavarsh Karapetyan: 1976 trolleybus incident

-Karapetyan is a Merited Master of Sports of the USSR and a ten-time World Record-breaker in finswimming.
-He became well known in the former USSR for an act of heroism in which he rescued several people from drowning.
-On September 16, 1976, while jogging alongside Yerevan Lake with his brother Kamo, also a finswimmer, Karapetyan had just completed his usual distance of 20 km when he heard the sound of a crash and saw a sinking trolleybus which had lost control and fallen from a dam wall.
+On 16 September 1976, Karapetyan was jogging alongside Yerevan Lake with his brother Kamo.
+Karapetyan had just completed his usual finswimming distance of 20 km when he heard the sound of a crash and saw a sinking trolleybus.

-The trolleybus lay at the bottom of the reservoir some 25 metres (80 ft) offshore at a depth of 10 metres (33 ft).
-Karapetyan swam to it and, despite conditions of almost zero visibility due to the silt rising from the bottom, broke the back window with his legs.
-The trolleybus carried 92 passengers.
-Karapetyan pulled people up from the bottom of the lake to his waiting brother.
+The trolleybus had lost control and fallen from a dam wall, lying at the bottom of the reservoir some 25 meters (80 ft) offshore at a depth of 10 meters (33 ft).
+Despite the challenging conditions of sewage-infested waters and poor visibility due to silt, Karapetyan dived in and used his legs to kick open the back window of the trolleybus.
+He managed to rescue 46 out of the 92 passengers onboard, saving the lives of 20 individuals.
+In total he dove 20 times, each dive lasting about 25 seconds, and pulled out a total of 37 people.
+9 others escaped on their own through the window he broke.
+Only 20 of the 46 survived, despite medical attention at the scene.

 The combined effect of multiple lacerations from glass shards led to Karapetyan's hospitalization for 45 days, as he developed pneumonia and sepsis.
 Subsequent lung complications prevented Karapetyan from continuing his sports career.
+He did, however, insist on one last meet despite his damaged lungs, and managed to set a new world record despite the pain.

-Karapetyan's achievement was not immediately recognized.
+Karapetyan's achievement was not immediately recognized, since Soviet censorship usually suppressed any news about disasters in the USSR.
 All related photos were kept at the district attorney's office and were only published two years later.
 He was awarded the Medal "For the Salvation of the Drowning" and the Order of the Badge of Honor.
-He became a household name in the USSR on October 12, 1982, when Komsomolskaya Pravda published the article on his feat, entitled "The Underwater Battle of the Champion".
-This publication revealed that he was the rescuer; and he received about 60,000 letters.
+He became a household name in the USSR when Komsomolskaya Pravda published the article on his feat, entitled "The Underwater Battle of the Champion", on 12 October 1982.
+This publication revealed that he was the rescuer; and many demanded that Hero of the Soviet Union award should be given to him.
+However, this did not happen.

+Swimming career

+During his career, Karapetyan became a Merited Master of Sports of the USSR and an eleven-time world record-breaker in finswimming.
+He acquired 7 Soviet championships, 13 European championships, and 17 world championships for a total of 37 gold medals by the time he retired at the age of 24.

+In 1982, Karapetyan was awarded a UNESCO "Fair Play" letter of congratulations.

+He has also coached his son Tigran and headed the Shavarsh Karapetyan Foundation to support young swimmers.

 1985 burning building incident

-On February 19, 1985, Shavarsh was near a burning building that had people trapped inside.
-He rushed in and started pulling people out.
-Once again, he was badly hurt (severe burns) and spent a long time in the hospital.
+On 15 February 1985, Karapetyan was near the Karen Demirchyan Complex when a fire broke out, trapping people inside.
+He came to the aid of firefighters and participated in the rescue of multiple people.
+Once again, he was badly hurt with severe burns and spent a long time in the hospital.

-Karapetyan was later awarded a UNESCO "Fair Play" award for his heroism.